Pending home sales enjoyed a solid upswing, while incomes grew and layoffs retreated slightly.

 NAR added in its report that it is projecting existing-home sales will grow approximately 2.3 percent from last year’s total of 5.45 million to hit approximately 5.57 million this year.
 The median existing-home price for 2017 is forecasted to rise roughly 4 percent.

-Personal Incomes and Spending
+Economic Review for Personal Incomes and Spending

 Personal incomes saw a healthy increase in February, but consumer spending didn’t keep pace, according to last week’s report from the Bureau of Economic Analysis.